diegojromerolopez/djbdd/README.md

 to a paper where it is explained.
 I will take a look to that.

 ### What is the license of this code? ###
-This code is GPL3 with classpath linking exception.
+This code is **GPL3 with classpath linking exception**.
 That's the same license than the OpenJDK7 one.
+If you are unsure about this kind of license, [read about it in](http://en.wikipedia.org/wiki/GPL_linking_exception).

 ### Do you answer emails? ###
 Of course I will answer questions, suggestions and comments about this library.

 ### Who are you? ###
 I'm Diego J., my email is die_gojr_om-erol-op_ez AT g-m-a-i-l.com (erase - and _ and replace AT with @).
 I'm from Spain and this is part of my master's final thesis.